 We value each and every individual, who comes to live at the Good Companions.
 We welcome people from all walks of life, who enjoy the opportunity to share the richness of their experiences.
 We welcome ladies and gentlemen who wish to continue living as independently as possible by receiving care and support consistent with their capabilities and disabilities.
 All residents are assured that they will be treated with respect and dignity according to their individual needs and wishes.
 Anyone who enquires about becoming a resident will receive an information pack about the home and the services we offer.
 We provide single en-suite rooms, with furniture, bedding and digital television.
 Ladies and Gentlemen are welcome to bring their own furniture and/or bedding if they wish.
 Pets are also welcome – just let us know.

-All of our accommodation complies with the Care Quality Commission’s Fundamental Standards.
+All of our accommodation complies with the Care Quality Commission’s Standards.

 We arrange outings and trips throughout the year.
 Our activities co-ordinator has a host of different entertainers who will provide a diverse range of activities within the home, one of our activity lists is enclosed with this information..